nhsuk/profiles/doc/adr/0005-use-elastic-search-for-data-storage.md

 ## Decision

-To reduce the deployed components Profiles will consume data from Elasticsearch rather than MongoDB, ensuring that the GP-Finder and Profiles use the same data source.
+ Profiles will consume data from Elasticsearch rather than MongoDB.

 ## Consequences
+The number of deployed components will be reduced.
+GP-Finder and Profiles will use the same data source.
 The profiles-db will no longer be required.
 The mongo-db-updater will only need to update the pharmacy MongoDB instance.